 Call Poison Control

 The ASPCA Animal Poison Control Center is a 24-hour, 365-day facility staffed by veterinarians, many of whom are board-certified toxicologists/veterinary toxicologists.
-The staff provides assistance to pet owners, and specific diagnostic and treatment recommendations to veterinarians about toxic chemicals and dangerous plants, products or substances.
-They also provide extensive veterinary toxicology consulting on a wide array of subjects, including legal cases, formulation issues, product liability, and regulatory reporting.
+The staff assists pet owners and specific diagnostic and treatment recommendations to veterinarians about toxic chemicals and dangerous plants, products, or substances.
+They also provide extensive veterinary toxicology consulting on various subjects, including legal cases, formulation issues, product liability, and regulatory reporting.
 For more information on potentially dangerous substances in the home or to reach the APCC, call (888) 426-4435 or visit www.aspca.org/apcc.

 In a nutshell – generally speaking – the prognosis is not very good.
 The prognosis is good for uncomplicated hypoglycemia when treatment can be instituted promptly.
 Liver failure and bleeding disorders generally carry a poor prognosis.
 Dogs that develop stupor or coma have a grave prognosis.
 In other words, they’re screwed.